tirthankar95/MLOpsApp/README.md

        - '-v' for verbose
        - '-p no:warnings' for supressing warnings
     b. app.test_client() automatically triggers the server.
 There is no need to run the flask app separately as it might binf the 5000 port and then our pytest won't run.

+## To Do
+1. Add CD pipeline
+2. Add minimal requirements